Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The 9K58 Smerch 300mm Multiple Launch Rocket System (MLRS) is designed to defeat soft and hard-skinned targets, artillery and missile systems.
+The 9K58 Smerch 300mm multiple launch rocket system (MLRS) is used to defeat personnel, soft and hard-skinned targets, light-armoured vehicles, artillery, and missile systems.

-The Russian Army is upgrading Smerch MLRS systems with new navigation and targeting systems.
+The Russian Army upgraded the Smerch MLRS systems with new navigation and targeting systems.

 Smerch MLRS launcher